 The U.S. government has undertaken commitments to help secure improved countermeasures against bioterrorism, including the stockpiling of treatments and vaccines for anthrax through a program known as the Strategic National Stockpile.
 However, the process of obtaining government contracts is lengthy and uncertain and the combined company will have to compete for each contract.
-The combined company cannot be certain that it will be awarded any contracts to supply a government stockpile of anthrax treatment.
-It is possible that future awards to provide the U.S. government with emergency stockpiles of anthrax treatments will be granted solely to other suppliers.
-If the U.S. government makes significant future contract awards for the supply of its emergency stockpile to the combined company's competitors, the combined company's business will be harmed and it is unlikely that the combined company will ultimately be able to commercialize that particular treatment or product.
+The combined company can not be certain that it will be awarded any contracts to supply a government stockpile of anthrax treatment.
+It is possible that future awards to provide the U.S. government makes significant future contract awards for the supply of its emergency stockpile to the combined company's competitors, the combined company's business will be harmed and it is unlikely that the combined company will ultimately be able to commercialize that particular treatment or product.